NOTES ON ISSUE 6: GLOSSARY

 win Lucie before leaving, in July, for the Long Vacation.
 He

 anticipates setting a wedding date for late October (a week

-or two before the beginning of Michaelmas Term in November),
+or two before the beginning of Michaelmas Term on November 2nd),

-or in the “little Christmas vacation” between late November
+or in the “little Christmas vacation” between November

-(the end of Michaelmas Term) and mid-January (the beginning
+25th (the end of Michaelmas Term) and January 11th (the beginning

 of Hilary Term) (Ford and Monod xx).